"The only test that measures accurately your chances to get your ex back." Tried and proven by 4 million people.Start the Test

 Are you getting tired of feeling sorry for yourself?
 Tired of feeling like your life is over?
 You know you should feel incredibly lucky, after all you still have your friends, your family, your home, your health… There are plenty of people out there who are much less fortunate than you, so why not take advantage of your own pain and channel it into helping others?
 Volunteer at a care home or charitable organisation.
 Spend some time helping people who really need it and you’ll soon start to feel very grateful for the things you’ve got in life.

-Soon you’ll realise that all the hurt from your break up seems totally insignificant when compared with the problems others face.
+Soon you’ll realize that all the hurt from your break up seems totally insignificant when compared with the problems others face.
 And once you start to look at your break up in this way, more like a glitch in your system than a full scale control override, it won’t be long until you’re totally over it.
 You may even start to feel proud of yourself.
 There’s nothing wrong with that.
 Take pride in knowing that you’re a good person who is always happy to help other people.

 Look to the future